An Overview of NSIC Registration

-All the bills being generated out of the genuine trade transactions, i.e., supplies made by MSMEs to renowned Public limited or Private Limited Companies/State or Central Government Departments and undertaking involved in manufacturing or service activities.
+- Bill Discounting Scheme: All the bills generated from genuine trade transactions, i.e., supplies made by MSMEs to renowned Public limited or Private Limited Companies/State or Central Government Departments and undertaking manufacturing or service activities.
 However, the traders are not covered under the ambit of this scheme.

 - Raw Material Assistance Scheme: This scheme supports the MSME sector by financing their raw material purchase for indigenous and imported products.
 This scheme also provides an opportunity for MSMEs to emphasise manufacturing quality products.

-MSME Global Mart is a Business to Business (B2B) portal.
-This was initiated by the NSIC for offering technology, financial assistance, and business to MSMEs at affordable rates.
+- MSME Global Mart: MSME Global Mart is a Business to Business (B2B) portal.
+The NSIC initiated this to offer technology, financial assistance, and business to MSMEs at affordable rates.
 Further, the services offered by the MSME Global Mart can be benefited only by Annual Membership.

 - Skill and Development Scheme: Various skill development training and technical support are provided to the MSMEs registered under NSIC.
 These trainings are provided at the NTSC (NSIC Technical Services Centres).
 Apart from this, it also has several Livelihood Incubation Centres (RBIs) and Training Incubation Centres (TICs), spread across the country.

 Documents Required for NSIC Registration